openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func createNetConnection(netSpecifier!: ?NetSpecifier = None, timeout!: UInt32 = 0): NetConnection
 ```

-**Function:** Creates a NetConnection object. `netSpecifier` specifies the characteristics of the network to monitor; `timeout` is the timeout duration (in milliseconds). `netSpecifier` is a prerequisite for `timeout`.
-If neither is provided, it monitors the default network.
+**Function:** Creates a NetConnection object. `netSpecifier` specifies the characteristics of the network to monitor; `timeout` is the timeout duration (in milliseconds); `netSpecifier` is a prerequisite for `timeout`.
+If neither is specified, it monitors the default network.

 **System Capability:** SystemCapability.Communication.NetManager.Core